TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lesson.md

 	* Discuss part 2 of the Do Now.
 		* Ask for a small number of students to write their solution on the board.
 		* Discuss that it is possible to do just `for key in my_dictionary:`, but behind the scenes this is similar to calling the `.keys()` function.
-		* Discuss that the order is not exactly what was expected.
+		* Discuss that the order of the list is not exactly what was expected.
 		    * Unlike lists, dictionaries have no guaranteed order.
 3. **Lab**
 	* Students will rewrite their word count lab to return the top 5 most used words